Episode 50: No Job is Finished Until the Paperwork is Done

 "We’ll report that the Flying Cloud encountered the Duck

-good Captain with the knowledge that we were the ones responsible for
+burden the good captain with the knowledge that we were the ones responsible

 "What if the Governor lodges a complaint?"